 The breadth of the curriculum provides students with the experience of many issues which they will face in life in British society.
-The PSHE programme at all levels explicitly encourages students to think about human relationships in an age-appropriate way; while such issues are regularly discussed in Religious Studies lessons and through the medium of English Literature.
+The Wellbeing (PSHE) programme at all levels explicitly encourages students to think about human relationships in an age-appropriate way; while such issues are regularly discussed in Religious Studies lessons and through the medium of English Literature.

-The need actively to promote British values is met in various elements of the curriculum, most significantly in History and Politics, and in PSHE lessons, the 'Special' and Whole School and Section or year group assemblies.
+The need actively to promote British values is met in various elements of the curriculum, most significantly in History and Politics, and in Wellbeing (PSHE) lessons, the 'Special' and Whole School and Section or year group assemblies.

 Author(s): Rob Tidbury (Deputy Head [Academic])

-Date: September 2023
+Date: May 2024

-Review Frequency: Annually
+Review Frequency: Biennial

-Next Review Date: September 2024
+Next Review Date: September 2026

 References: Learning Support Policy

-Agreed by: Louise Hague
+Agreed by: Louise Hague (Chair, Education Committee) on behalf of the Full Governing Board

-Date of Agreement: November 2023
+Date of Agreement: June 2024